 San Joaquín de Flores is a quaint, colorful and charming colonial town located ten miles from San Jose, the national capital.
 The small setting and slower pace of life allow for exceptional opportunities for linguistic and cultural integration.
 Everything can be reached on foot and students can visit historic landmarks and admire the 18th century architecture of the town.
 San Joaquín is noted for its small- town friendliness and sense of community.

-HWS has established a partnership with Academic Programs International (API), which will deliver the academic program and oversee all logistical arrangements, from orientation to excursions to homestay and cultural programming.
+HWS has established a partnership with Academic Programs International (API), which will deliver the academic program and oversee all logistical arrangements, including orientation, excursions, homestay and cultural programming.

 All courses are taught in Spanish but in the context of an institute for non-native speakers.
 Students must take at least one Spanish language course (i.e. grammar, literature, composition, conversation) at an advanced level and will take several electives in areas such as Latin American studies, cultural studies, history, sociology, and environmental studies/ecotourism for a total equivalent of 4 HWS courses.
 Students with advanced Spanish language proficiency may elect to take one course at the local university alongside Costa Rican students.
 For course options and course descriptions, please consult the API website.
 Click on Costa Rica, San Joaquín de Flores, Spanish Language and Latin American Studies program, course offerings.

 This program is geared towards those studying Spanish language and culture, Latin American studies, environmental studies and sociology.